BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 ### With configuration file

-The following configuration file would make the BLOCd JSON RPC api available to external ip:
+The following configuration file would make the BLOCd HTTP RPC api available to external ip:

 ```
 {